MasonRemaley/AnthropicStudios/press.md

 **[Mason Remaley](https://twitter.com/masonremaley){:target="_blank"} - Design, Programming**

 Mason Remaley is leading the project.
 He previously worked on Windows 10 at Microsoft, internal tools at Google, and was tech lead for the Apps and SDK teams at CTRL-labs.
-Outside of Way of Rhea, he co-organizes the UCSC Silicon Valley Indie Playtest Night, and teaches the UCSC grad class on C++ game programming as well as the undergrad class on Unity.
+Outside of Way of Rhea, he co-organizes the UCSC Silicon Valley Indie Playtest Night, and occasionally teaches grad and undergrad classes on game development.

 <br><br>

-**[Carolyn Whitmeyer](https://www.instagram.com/nylorac0_o/){:target="_blank"} - Visual Artwork**
+**[Carolyn Whitmeyer](https://www.instagram.com/cw_visuals_insta/){:target="_blank"} - Visual Artwork**

 Carolyn Whitmeyer is the artist for *Way of Rhea*, she has a bachelor's degree in biology as well as a master's degree in medical visualization.
-She says her studies are motivated by her lifelong interest in art and nature.
+Her studies are motivated by her lifelong interest in art and nature.

-She currently works at the American Institutes for Research as a production assistant, and spends her spare time working with Anthropic and improving her art skills.
+She's currently a Production Assistant at the American Institutes for Research as a production assistant, and spends her spare time working with Anthropic and improving her art skills.
 <br><br>

 **[Evan Morris](https://twitter.com/evan_cmm){:target="_blank"} - Narrative Design**